 NoRedInk ELA . . . . . . . . . . . . . . .
 6-12

 Imagine Math Math . . . . . . . . . . . .
 6-12

 Digital Tools for ELA and Math

-In the fall of 2020, additional digital resources were integrated into our curriculum.
-The resources highlighted on the left have been game changers in terms of identifying strengths and weaknesses and providing data to drive instruction within the classroom.
+In fall 2020, additional digital resources were integrated with our curriculum.
+The resources highlighted on the left have been instrumental in helping identify strengths and weaknesses and provide data to drive instruction within the classroom.

-As real time data is reviewed, teachers have adjusted their daily or weekly instruction.
-Utilizing digital tools, various assessments, and screeners to identify students in need of support or enrichment is just another way of meeting the needs of all our learners.
+As real-time data is reviewed, teachers have adjusted their daily or weekly instruction.
+Using digital tools, various assessments and screeners to identify students in need of support or enrichment is another way of meeting the needs of all our learners.

-Feedback is an ongoing process embedded in daily instruction that is used to validate student understanding and to clarify misconceptions.
-Providing feedback during instruction allows students to adjust learning in real time.
-It also helps students to understand if their performance meets expectations, in what areas they need to make improvements, and how to make those improvements.
+Feedback is an ongoing process embedded in daily instruction, used to validate student understanding and to clarify misconceptions.
+Providing feedback during instruction enables students to adjust learning in real time.
+It also helps students understand if their performance is meeting expectations, in what areas they need to make improvements and how to make those improvements.